-Project Conversations To Slack
+Project Conversations To and From Slack

 If you have any suggestions or feedback when using this feature, please email your account manager via support@workamajig.com.

-Pre-Setup | Slack Setup | Workamajig Setup | User Setup | Project Setup | Send Project Conversation to Slack | Slack Commands | Resources
+Pre-Setup | Slack Setup | Workamajig Setup | User Setup | Project Setup | Project Conversation To and From Slack | Slack / Commands | Troubleshooting | Resources

 NOTES: